MaxBartlett/STA199-Final-Project/project/project.md

 10. `religious`: Would you consider yourself to be religious?
 11. `religion`: If so, which religion do you practice?
 12. `partners`: In your life, how many sexual partners have you had?
-13. `partners_college`: Since coming to college, how many sexual partners have you had?
+13. `partners`: Since coming to college, how many sexual partners have you had?
 14. `relationship`: Are you currently in a committed romantic relationship that has lasted longer than 1 month?

 To get answers to our survey, we asked our friends to fill it out and also posted the survey in the All Duke Facebook group and the class Slack channel.
-We received 394 responses to our survey in less than 2 days.
-After poring over the responses, we removed responses with no answers filled in and responses that were evidently bogus, and were left with 361 responses.
-Additionally, we split the `major` column into `major_one` and `major_two` to account for people who listed two majors. **the word responses is used too many times here**
+We received 394 submissions in less than 2 days.
+After poring over the responses, we removed ones with no answers filled in and ones that were evidently bogus, and were left with 361 observations.
+Additionally, we split the `major` column into `major_one` and `major_two` to account for people who listed two majors.

 Research Question
 -----------------

+Our research question is "Which demographic factors are most strongly associated with number of sexual partners in college students?"
+To answer this question using the data we collected (described above), we first need to clean the data and remove some unnecessary variables and observations.

+We chose to filter the data for students at Duke because we didn't get enough responses from non-Duke students to do any meaningful analysis.
+We also chose to remove some variables, such as ip\_address from which the survey was taken, which we deemed extraneous.

 Conclusion/Discussion (1-2 pgs)
 -------------------------------